Ending the ‘R&B is dead’ conversation once and for all… Why do some argue R&B is dead when there are many signs it’s thriving?

 SZA

 SZA’s debut album, Ctrl, was released in 2017 to widespread critical acclaim and commercial success.
 Ctrl debuted at number three on the US Billboard 200 and earned a platinum certification.
 But SZA’s 2022 SOS is a monster success, it sat at the top of the Billboard 200 for over 8 weeks.
-SOS also spawned several hits and currently sits at the top of the albums chart for 18 weeks.
+SOS also spawned several hits and was at the top of the albums chart for over 18 weeks.

 Summer Walker